User Manual

 I've Seen It

-You have come across relevant material (for example: a YouTube video or book chapter).
+You have come across relevant material (a YouTube video or book chapter, for example).
 You could not explain it if asked yet.

 I Can Explain It